stormasm/spanish/books/giovinazzo/Readme.md

 It was the last time I went to school.

+estabamos al amparo de nuestro pequeno hogar con su techo de paja y sus paredes de bahareque, lejos de la mirada inquisidora del pueblo.

+we were sheltered in our little home with its thatched roof and adobe walls, far from the inquisitive gaze of the town.

+me sente a la mesa y la mire con el estomago  encogido de miedo.

+I sat at the table and looked at her with a stomach churning in fear.

+irá a trabajar conmigo

+will you go to work with me

 un patrón jamás se ensuciaba las botas para llevar el ganado de un claro a otro.

 a patron never gets his boots dirty to move the cattle from one clearing to another.